CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Results and Discussion

 One of the primary goals of generative models is to generate crystal structures that are close to DFT ground states.
-Ground state structures are in equilibrium under thermodynamic conditions (pressure 0 GPa and temperature 0 K for the MP-20 dataset) where the total force acting on every atom should be 0 eV/{\AA}.
-However, investigating the equilibrium of every structure using DFT can be computationally expensive.
-Machine learning force fields (MLFFs) have demonstrated high accuracy in force predictions and interatomic potential calculations close to the DFT level, with significantly faster computation \cite{Batatia2024foundationmodelatomisticmaterials, Deng2023chgnet, Chen2022megnet}.
-Thus, we employ SevenNet \cite{Park2024sevennet}, a pretrained MLFF, to compute the total forces of all generated structures.
+Ground state structures are in equilibrium under thermodynamic conditions where the total force acting on every atom should be 0 eV/{\AA}.
+From the DFT calculation, we extracted the forces acting on atoms in the generated structures and averaged the magnitude of the force over all atoms.
+As shown in Fig.~\ref{fig:force_rmsd}(a), 22.94\% and 42.60\% of the samples have forces $\leq 0.002$ and $\leq 0.02$ eV/{\AA}, respectively.
+DFT relaxation is typically considered converged when the norm of all the forces acting on every atom in a unit cell is $\leq 0.02$ eV/{\AA} (see Section~\ref{sec:dft}), indicating that nearly half of the structures were already close to their DFT ground states upon generation.
+Machine learning force fields \cite{Batatia2024mace, Deng2023chgnet, Park2024sevennet, Chen2022megnet} enable fast and accurate force computations, so we also employ them to calculate the forces of the generated structures, as illustrated in Fig.~\ref{fig:mlff_force} whose results exhibit similarly to the DFT-calculated forces.

-After obtained forces from the MLFF, we average magnitudes of the forces acting on each atom in the structures ($F_{\mathrm{avg}}$).
-Fig.~\ref{fig:mlff_mp20} shows that 98\% of MP-20 training set, which is statistically significant, have $F_{\mathrm{avg}} \leq 0.2$ eV/{\AA}/atom while 25\%, illustrated as the first peak of the distribution, have $F_{\mathrm{avg}} \leq 0.01$ eV/{\AA}/atom, whereas $F_{\mathrm{avg}} > 0.01$ eV/{\AA}/atom could be the error of the MLFF itself since the structures in the training set have been relaxed by the DFT.
-A previous study \cite{Gruver2024llm_inorganic} shows that the number of metastable structures predicted using an MLFF model is significantly higher than that predicted using DFT.
-This suggests that there is some level of uncertainty in the MLFF predictions compared to DFT.
-Therefore, we present our results based on these two criteria: $F_{\mathrm{avg}}<=0.2$ eV/{\AA}/atom and $F_{\mathrm{avg}}<=0.01$ eV/{\AA}/atom.

-We compute the forces for 10,062 generated structures using the MLFF, finding that 30\% of the samples have $F_{\mathrm{avg}} \leq 0.01$ eV/{\AA}/atom (see Fig.~\ref{fig:mlff_mp20}(a)) where about 1300 structures are novel and about 1700 structures are non-novel (see Fig.~\ref{fig:mlff_mp20}(b)).
-It is worth noting that the $F_{\mathrm{avg}}$ distributions for both novel and non-novel structures are similar.
-Nevertheless, the amount of samples that have $F_{\mathrm{avg}} \leq 0.2$ eV/{\AA}/atom is 57\% which is fewer compared to 98\% of the MP-20 dataset.
-These results indicate that 43\% of the generated structures, which have $F_{\mathrm{avg}} > 0.2$ eV/{\AA}/atom, might not be close to ground state and can be screened out before passing to the DFT process.